xuangeyouneihan/HKUST-COMP4321-Project/README.md

 python spider_test.py
 ```

 The test program will first try to read `webpages.db`.
 If the database can be read, it will use the data in the database to generate `spider_result.txt`.
 Otherwise, it will crawl the webpages and generate `spider_result.txt`.
 Then, it will run the indexer to generate or update `body_inverted_index.db` and `title_inverted_index.db`.
+Therefore, if you want to test the spider, remove `webpages.db` first.

 ### Last Modified Date Handling